DJ & the Fro

-DJ & the Fro is an adult animated series created by Dave Jeser and Matt Silverstein for MTV.
+DJ & the Fro is an adult animated series created by Dave Jeser and Matt Silverstein for Adult Swim.
 The show focuses on two co-workers, DJ and The Fro, who work at the fictitious company Oppercon Industries.
 They rarely do work, and instead look for funny videos on the Internet, which they comment on (similar to Beavis and Butt-head and Station Zero with music videos).
 The show’s creators, Dave Jeser and Matt Silverstein originally created Comedy Central's Drawn Together.

 Within weeks of its debut, DJ & the Fro was moved from its 5:00 pm EST time slot to 12:30 am EST time slot due to the Parents Television Council deeming it "too racy for daytime T.V."